 • swelling of the soft tissues around the injection mark;

-• swelling and moderate soreness after vaccination;
+• swelling and moderate pain after vaccination;

 It is extremely rare for doctors to diagnose common side effects of vaccination, namely: